 The sources and materials deposited at the ash disposal facility consist of fossil fuel combustion ash, defined pursuant to Title 132 of the Nebraska Administrative Code.
 Coal fly ash from GGS is the predominant type of ash placed in the ash landfills.
-The daily quantity of fly ash placed varies due to generation levels and marketing.
-Based on data from 2014-2018, GGS generates an average of approximately 198,400 tons of fly ash each year.
+The daily quantity of fly ash placed varies due to generation levels and ash marketing.

+Based on data from 2014-2018 (NPPD and Golder 2019), GGS generates an average of approximately 198,400 tons of fly ash each year.
 Of that total, on average approximately 154,700 tons have historically been sold annually, and approximately 43,700 dry tons were placed in the ash disposal facility each year.
-Similar to recent years, significantly more fly ash was marketed in 2019, resulting in just approximately 17,950 tons being placed in the disposal facility through the end of September.
-NPPD will continue to maximize the marketing of fly ash versus on-site placement.
+Ash generation was down in 2020 compared with recent years.
+GGS generated approximately 133,500 tons of fly ash and 18,300 tons of bottom ash from January 1, 2020 through October 31, 2020.
+Of this amount, 3,100 tons of fly ash were disposed of in the ash disposal facility.
+No bottom ash was permanently disposed on-site in 2020.
+The projected ash disposal rate moving forward is 92,500 cubic yards (cy) per year (or 135,000 tons per year based on a density of 1.46 ton/cy).
+The current estimated remaining capacity at the facility is 5.3 million cy.
+Ash will be placed in seven phases over a period of approximately 57 years.